spadgos/sublime-jsdocs/README.md

     git clone https://github.com/spadgos/sublime-jsdocs.git JSDocs

+## Changelog ##

+- **v1.2.0**, *6 October 2011*
+  - Variable declarations can be documented. `Shift+enter` to make these inline
+  - Double slash comments (`// like this`) are extended when `enter` is pressed
+  - Class definitions detected and treated slightly differently (no return values pre-filled)
+- **v1.1.0**, *3 October 2011*
+  - JSDocs parses the line following the comment to automatically prefill some documentation for you.
+  - Settings available via menu
+- **v1.0.0**, *28 September 2011*
+  - Initial release
+  - Comments are automatically closed, extended and indented.

 ## Usage ##

 > Below are some examples of what the package does.
 The pipe (`|`) indicates where the cursor will be after the action has run.
 Note that there are no keyboard shortcuts required to trigger these completions - just type as normal and it happens for you!